walmartlabs/lacinia/docs/tutorial/component.rst

 it was responsible for loading the schema, and creating and starting the Pedestal service; this has all shifted to the individual components.

-Instead, the user namespace creates an  map, and can use ``start-system`` and ``stop-system`` on that system map: no direct knowledge of loading schemas or starting and stopping Pedestal is present any longer.
+Instead, the user namespace creates a system map, and can use ``start-system`` and ``stop-system`` on that system map: no direct knowledge of loading schemas or starting and stopping Pedestal is present any longer.

-The user namespace previously had vars for both the schema and the Pedestal system.
+The user namespace previously had vars for both the schema and the Pedestal service.
 Now it only has a single var, for the Component system.

 Interestingly, as our system grows later, the user namespace will likely